 Further dining info: No

-Attitude towards children: Schoone Oordt welcomes families with children.
+Attitude towards children: Schoone Oordt welcomes children of all ages.

 Special activities & services: Children receive their own welcome pack on arrival and a kiddies' menu is available.
-A child minder can also be arranged (although don't expect one who's qualified to European standards).
+A child minder can also be arranged at an additional cost (although don't expect one who's qualified to European standards).
 Schoone Oordt has a special family package – stay for three nights or longer and children receive hot chocolate and marshmallows at bed time.
 Parents receive two hours complimentary baby-sitting on one of the evenings.
 Also included is a morning or afternoon guided activity to a local attraction – maximum three hours.

 Generally recommended for children: The owners have their own children so Schoone Oordt is very child friendly.
-Children will love running around the garden and playing in the pool; there are two very friendly husky dogs that we're told are good with children.
+Children will love running around the garden and playing in the pool; there are two very friendly dogs that we're told are good with children.

-Notes: Adult supervision is needed around the pool, but parents can relax here as younger children can be entertained in the kitchen, baking cookies for example.
+Notes: Adult supervision is needed around the pool, but parents can relax here as younger children can be entertained by staff in the kitchen, baking cookies for example.

 Power supply: Mains Electricity

-Communications: There are no direct-dial phones in the rooms, but the area has cellphone reception.
-Free WiFi is available but there is currently no computer available for the use of guests.
+Communications: There are no direct-dial phones in the rooms, but the area has good cellphone reception.
+Free WiFi is available throughout the guesthouse and there is also a computer for guests to use.

 TV & radio: All rooms are equipped with TVs with selected satellite channels as well as a DVD player.

 Health & safety